Tachophobia – The Fear of Speed

 Potential Tachophobia Treatments

-While people with tachophobia may feel some brief relief when they avoid fast-moving objects, their condition may worsen in the long run if they continue believing that speed is something to be feared.
+While people with tachophobia may feel some brief relief when they avoid fast-moving objects, their condition may worsen in the long run if they continue believing that speed is something to be feared and avoided.

 Self-Help Options